top of page

 Woman taking honey', cave painting at Cueva de la Araña, Valencia

 7.2 Neolithic: The Neolithic revolution reaches the Iberian Peninsula around 6000 BC, and with it, the first settlements.
 The Neolithic legacy is presented to us in the form of funerary monuments, such as the aforementioned Dolmen de Menga, in Antequera, Malaga, or the Tholos del Romeral, with a circular floor plan and also in Antequera.
+There are many dolmenes in Spain, specially in the north and Andalusia.
 The corpses were usually buried in a fetal position in graves, and they were usually accompanied by a trousseau of objects related to the deceased, especially if he belonged to a wealthy family.

 We also have to highlight the pottery with cardium and incised decoration, like those found in the Levante caves.